forkkit/supertokens-node-mysql-ref-jwt/README.md

 // @params res: express response object
 // @params userId: string - some unique ID for this user for you to retrieve in your APIs
 // @params: jwtPayload - any js object/array/primitive type to store in the JWT's payload.
 Once set, it cannot be changed for this session.
 Also, this should not contain any sensitive data.
 The advantage of this is that for any API call, you do not need a database lookup to retrieve the information stored here.
 // @params: sessionData - any js object/array/primitive type to store in the DB for this session.
-This is changeable thtoughout the lifetime of this session
+This is changeable throughout the lifetime of this session
 // @returns a Promise
 Auth.createNewSession(res, "User1", {info: "Data in JWT"}, {info: "Data stored in DB"}).then(session => {
   // session is of type Session class - See below.